skills/code-with-codespaces/.github/steps/1-first-codespace.md

 1. Your code has been pushed to your repository!
 1. Switch back to the homepage of your repository and view the `index.html` to verify the new code was pushed to your repository.
-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+1. With the hello message pushed to GitHub, Mona will begin checking your work.
+Give her a moment to provide feedback and the next learning steps.